 LGBT activists view Obama as staunch champion of their cause

-There are 5 comments on the Prince George Citizen story from 17 hrs ago, titled LGBT activists view Obama as staunch champion of their cause.
-In it, Prince George Citizen reports that:
+There are 4 comments on the The Progress story from 11 hrs ago, titled LGBT activists view Obama as staunch champion of their cause.
+In it, The Progress reports that:

-It was a new look for the White House: illuminated in rainbow colours to celebrate the Supreme Court decision allowing same-sex marriage nationwide.
+Graphic shows Gallup poll on support for same-sex marriage; 2c x 4 inches; 96.3 mm x 101 mm; It was a new look for the White House, bathed in rainbow colors to celebrate the Supreme Court decision allowing same-sex marriage nationwide.
 "To see people gathered in the evening outside on a beautiful summer night, and to feel whole and to feel accepted, and to feel that they had a right to love - that was pretty cool," he said a few days later.

 |